sosie-js/peagisub-vs/doc/Usage.md

 # Usage

-This is lua helper is used to set the path needed by vapoursynth in arch1t3cht's aegisub fork It can be triggered may ways manually.
+This is lua helper is used to set the path needed by vapoursynth in arch1t3cht's aegisub fork.
+It can be triggered many ways manually.

 Some works,